niknetniko/GetterSetterVerifier/readme.md

 We don't write tests for them because writing those tests takes a lot of work for next to no benefit.

 This library has the intention to make it easy to test Getters and Setters.
+Because if it's easy to test them... why wouldn't you?

+What kinds of tests do you run?
+---
 The rules we check are:
 - TO BE ADDED